Contact Us |

 IN16-01: Virus detection in the cerebrospinal fluid of hematopoietic stem cell transplant recipients is associated with poor patient outcomes: a CIBMTR contemporary longitudinal study.

 We have several exciting studies in process as well.
 The increased use of haploidentical transplants has led to multiple analyses examining differences in infectious complications.
 The committee has two ongoing studies probing for differences in CMV, non-CMV herpes viral infections, community respiratory viral infections, fungal infections, and bacterial infections between patients receiving haploidentical transplant with post-transplant cyclophosphamide, identical sibling transplant with post-transplant cyclophosphamide, and identical sibling transplants with conventional tacrolimus-based GVHD prophylaxis.
-The analyses for the viral infections are complete, and abstracts were submitted for the 2020 TCT Meetings.
+The analyses for the viral infections are complete, and abstracts were submitted for the 2020 TCT Meetings of ASTCT and CIBMTR.
 Studies examining the impact of infection prophylaxis and immune reconstitution have been limited in our committee by prior data collection methods and underreporting.
 Fortunately, this is improving, and 2 proposals examining immune recovery on post-transplant outcomes (IN19-01) and the impact of antibacterial prophylaxis on transplant outcomes (IN19-02) are in development.

 Return to Top